Mekari Qontak

 Social Integration

-The integration of a CRM system with social media platforms, such as Facebook or Twitter, to track and manage customer interactions and engagement.
+Connect CRM to social media, like Facebook or Twitter, to track and manage customers and leads.

 Software as a Service (SaaS)